developerVilchez/javaScript/README.md

 ## Functions

-allow you to put code that you can use & reuse.
+allow you to put code that you can use & reuse, package up code so you can easily use (and reuse) a block of code.

 One parameter, in this case numIngridients:
 ```javascript